jamesnolanverran/dmap/readme.md

    - Uses `VirtualAlloc` or `mmap` to reserve and commit memory, providing stable pointers and avoiding reallocations.

 An optional initialization function allows switching between these models.

-## Error Handling
-- By default, memory allocation failures trigger an error and exit().
-- A custom error handler can be set using `dmap_set_error_handler` to handle allocation failures gracefully.

 ## Limitations